jmeosbn/jmeosbn.github.com/source/_posts/2012-09-29-resources-for-using-git.md

----

 layout: post
-title: "Resources for Using Git"
+title: Resources for Using Git
 date: 2012-09-29 20:35
-categories: [git, tools]
+categories: git tools

----

 Here's some basic resources to get started pushing code to github.